 Dust mites are microscopic organisms that live in homes and schools.
 They like warm,

-humid environments best.
-Dust mites feed on the shed scales of human skin that work
+humid areas filled with dust.
+Dust mites feed on the shed scales of human skin that

-their way into furniture, carpets, bedding, and stuffed toys.
-The bodies and waste
+work their way into furniture, carpets, bedding, and stuffed toys.
+The bodies and

-products of the dust mite are what produce allergic reactions and asthma.
-The mites
+waste products of the dust mite are what produce allergic reactions and asthma.
+The

 Cat and dog beds

 Dust mites are common allergens.
 That means they often cause allergic symptoms.
 They

 can also worsen symptoms in many people with asthma.
 The best way to prevent dust

 mites is to limit your child's exposure.
 If your child is allergic to dust mites, decrease